Smart Glasses: Why are Machines Becoming Glasses?

 Looking at a PC monitor or glancing down at a smartphone became the default way of connecting to the internet.

-Immersive goggle-style devices filled a user’s entire field of vision with digital screens, but they also created a barrier between people, disconnecting eye contact and separating users from everyday physical space.
+Immersive goggle-style devices filled a user’s entire field of vision with digital imagery, but they also created a barrier between people, making eye contact difficult and separating users from everyday physical space.

 Smart glasses, on the other hand, conceal technology within the familiar form of eyeglasses — an object that has existed naturally on human faces for centuries.